reactivecodes/scala-time/README.md

 val otherDuration = 1L minute

-// Obtain aPeriod instance from an Int val period = 2 weeks
+// Obtain a Period instance from an Int val period = 2 weeks

 // Tries to obtain a LocalDate instance val localDate = LocalDate.of(2014, 6, 7)

+// Obtain the current UTC ZonedDateTime val zonedDateTime = ZonedDateTime()

+// Obtain a default TemporalQuery for the ZoneId val query = temporal.TemporalQuery.zone

 // Obtain a Duration instance from a sum of Durations duration + otherDuration